roblanc/digital-garden-jekyll-template/_pages/about.md

 I am generally interested in anything that doesn't reduce my optionality and things that you can do once that work in perpetuity.

 This page is a basic tl;dr of my philosophical foundation.
+So yeah.

 ### **My current nano-philosophy**